alvarolobato/JCP-OpenShift/Readme.md

 ## Install templates

-Templates are going to be installed on the newly created project, but could be installed on the _default_ project to make it available to any other project on the platform.
+On this example, templates are going to be installed on the newly created project, but could be installed on the _default_ project to make it available to any other project on the platform.

 There are two template files:

 * _cjp-joc-elastic-search-base-images.json_ contains JOC components, Elastic Search components and ImageStreams for CJOC, Elastic Search and CJE.